anbox-cloud/discourse-docs/exp/platforms.md

     <Display width>,<Display height>,<FPS>,<Display density>

 The first two fields which imply display width and display height respectively are required, however the latter two are optional.
-When launching an Anbox Cloud instance, mention the display settings via user data:
+When launching an instance, mention the display settings via user data:

     amc launch --userdata="960,720,30,120" -p swrast <application>